facebookresearch/iSDF/README.md

 1. **[Running iSDF on sequences with pose provided](#1-running-isdf-on-sequences-with-pose-provided)**: for running iSDF on ScanNet and ReplicaCAD sequences used in the paper.
 2. **[Running iSDF with a live camera in ROS](#2-running-isdf-with-a-live-camera-in-ros)**: a ros wrapper for iSDF subscribes to a topic of posed frames that is published by an ORB-SLAM3 wrapper.
-3. **[Running iSDF with a Franka + live camera in ROS](#3-running-isdf-with-a-franka-+-live-camera-in-ros)**: a ros wrapper for iSDF subscribes to a topic of realsense frames and poses from a calibrated realsense on a Franka Panda robot.
+3. **[Running iSDF with a Franka and live camera in ROS](#3-running-isdf-with-a-franka-and-live-camera-in-ros)**: a ros wrapper for iSDF subscribes to a topic of realsense frames and poses from a calibrated realsense on a Franka Panda robot.

 ---